-Hazing (see Board policy JFCF) - Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization or school-sponsored activity.
+Hazing (see Board policy JFCF) - Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club, or athletic team including, but not limited to, a grade level, student organization or district-sponsored activity.
 Hazing may occur even when all students involved are willing participants.

-First In-school suspension or 1-180 days out-of-school suspension.
+First Offense In-school suspension or 1-180 days out-of-school suspension.
+Subsequent Offense 1-180 days out-of-school suspension or expulsion.

-Incendiary Devices - Possessing, displaying or using matches, lighters or other devices used to start fires unless required as part of an educational exercise and supervised by district staff.
+Incendiary Devices or Fireworks - Possessing, displaying, or using matches, lighters or other devices used to start fires unless required as part of an educational exercise and supervised by district staff; possessing or using fireworks.

-First Confiscation.
+First Offense Confiscation.
 Warning, principal/student conference, detention, or in-school suspension.

-Subsequent Confiscation.
-Principal/Student conference, detention, in-school suspension, or 1-10 days
+Subsequent Offense Confiscation.
+Principal/Student conference, detention, in-school suspension, or 1-10 days out-of-school suspension.

-Offense: out-of-school suspension.